 Source: Social Security Administration (SSA).

-Visit your local Social Security office or www.ssa.gov for more information on your available benefits and options.
+When to file for Social Security is an important decision.
+Your Edward Jones financial advisor can help you consider all the factors in light of your overall financial picture.
+And visit your local Social Security office or www.ssa.gov for more information on your available benefits and options.
 The decisions you make about Social Security today can have a big impact on your income tomorrow.